Why Per-Share Price Is Not as Important as Market Cap

 Market cap is the true measure of a company's value

-There's a common misconception that a company's per-share stock price holds as much importance as its market capitalization when it comes to investing in a stock.
-This is especially the case among new investors but it isn't correct.
+There's a common misconception that a company's per-share stock price holds as much importance as its market capitalization when it comes to choosing stocks to purchase.
+This fallacy occurs especially often in the case of new investors.
 Market cap should be your key consideration when you're evaluating a stock because it tells you the value of a company.

 The Per-Share Price Fallacy

-In fact, the per-share price is virtually meaningless to investors doing fundamental analyses except for its use in some isolated calculations.
-If you follow the technical analysis route to stock selection, it’s a different story, but let’s stick with the fundamental analysis for now.
+In fact, the per-share price has virtually no meaning to investors doing fundamental analysis except for its use in some isolated calculations.
+If you follow the technical analysis route to stock selection, it’s a different story, but stay with the fundamental analysis for now.

-We're not concerned with per-share price because it's always changing and because each company has a different number of outstanding shares.
-This being the case, it doesn’t give us a clue as to the value of the company.
-For that figure, we need the market capitalization or market cap number.
+Don't be concerned with the per-share price because it's always changing, and each company has a different number of outstanding shares.
+This being the case, it doesn’t give a clue as to the value of the company.
+For that figure, you need the market capitalization or market cap number.

 Determining the Market Cap